Aeronautical Science: Hail to the Chief

-As the first female Chief Pilot for the Daytona Beach Student Eagles Flight Team, Aeronautical Science major Ann Marie Petrone is breaking down barriers 12,000 feet in the air.
+As the first female Chief Pilot for the Daytona Beach Student Eagles Flight Team, Aeronautical Science major Ann Marie Petrone is breaking barriers at 12,000 feet.

 Ann Marie Petrone’s (‘22) Eagle pedigree runs deep, and her love of flying was cemented at an early age listening to stories told by her grandfather and father.